awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-serverlogs.md

 ```

 The enhanced health log format includes the following information:
-+ The time of the request, in Unix time\.
++ The time of the request, in Unix time
-+ The path of the request\.
++ The path of the request
-+ The HTTP status code for the result\.
++ The HTTP status code for the result
-+ The request time\.
++ The request time
-+ The upstream time\.
++ The upstream time
-+ The `X-Forwarded-For` HTTP header\.
++ The `X-Forwarded-For` HTTP header

 For nginx proxies, times are printed in floating\-point seconds, with three decimal places\.
 For Apache, whole milliseconds are used\.

 **Note**
-If you see a warning similar to the following in a log file, where `DATE-TIME` is a date and time, and you are using a custom proxy, such as in a multi\-container Docker environment\. you must use an \.ebextension to configure your environment so that healthd can read your log files:
+If you see a warning similar to the following in a log file, where `DATE-TIME` is a date and time, and you are using a custom proxy, such as in a multi\-container Docker environment, you must use an \.ebextension to configure your environment so that `healthd` can read your log files:

 ```
 W, [DATE-TIME #1922] WARN -- : log file "/var/log/nginx/healthd/application.log.DATE-TIME" does not exist